jhartquist/got-mev/README.md

 - Identify and label DEX pools (Uniswap, Sushiswap, etc.)
 - Find related transactions based on the pools they interact with (to identify backrunning/frontrunning not submitted through Flashbots)
+- Clean up the code and only query necessary data